StephonBrown/ReferralAPI/README.md

 ## How to Simulate a Referral Using the API
 To simulate a referral using the API, you can follow these steps:
 1. Create an bearer token using the AuthTest endpoint. `/api/authtest/get-bearer-token` and the secret_code `TEST`
+2. Add the token to the **Authorize** dropdown in Swagger
-2. Use the UserTest endpoints to create a new user.
+3. Use the UserTest endpoints to create a new user.
-3. Use the POST endpoint to create a new referral using the new user's ID and the referrer's referral code `TESTCODE`
+4. Use the POST endpoint to create a new referral using the new user's ID and the referrer's referral code `TESTCODE`
-4. Retrieve the referrals using the GET  endpoint to verify that the referral was created successfully.
+5. Retrieve the referrals using the GET endpoint to verify that the referral was created successfully.

 ## How to Simulate a Referral Link Generation Using the API
 To simulate a referral link generation using the API, you can follow these steps:
 1. Create an bearer token using the AuthTest endpoint. `/api/authtest/get-bearer-token` and the secret_code `TEST`
+2. Add the token to the **Authorize** dropdown in Swagger
-2. Use the ReferralLink endpoints to create a new referral. **Note:** _The bearer token will have the user ID of the user that is creating the referral link._
+3. Use the ReferralLink endpoints to create a new referral. **Note:** _The bearer token will have the user ID of the user that is creating the referral link._
-3. Retrieve the referral link using the GET endpoint to verify that the referral link was created successfully.
+4. Retrieve the referral link using the GET endpoint to verify that the referral link was created successfully.

 ## Technical Considerations
 In order to mitigate abuse there are a few security pieces in place: